jordicenzano/serverless-distributed-live-platform/README.md

 This part will help you to set up your AWS account to test this code.
 We are assuming you have [AWS CLI](https://aws.amazon.com/cli/) installed and configured properly in your system

+*Note: Please follow the order below, there are some dependencies on those steps*

 - [Set up edge machine](./docs/setup-edge.md)
 - [Set up S3 bucket](./docs/setup-s3.md)
 - [Give EC2 RW permissions to your S3](./docs/grant-s3-full-access-to-ec2.md)